 The pristine sandy shores provide a picturesque setting for your Caribbean vacation, complete with stunning cliffs, rock jetties, and the sparkling blue waters of the Caribbean Sea.
 Spend a quiet day lounging on the isolated Long Bay Beach on Providenciales, also called "Provo," or search for pretty sea shells on sparkling sugar-sand beaches on Salt Cay.

-You'll find several beaches to consider visiting in the area.
-Snorkeling is an option at some of these beaches, for those who enjoy this relaxing pastime.
-Just click on the beach names for more detail concerning that individual beach.
+There are several beaches to visit in the area.
+Snorkeling is an option at some of the beaches, for visitors who are so inclined.
+You can click on each beach name for more information concerning that beach.

 To learn about the history and culture of Turks and Caicos, you need only spend some time exploring the historic homes and structures that exist there.
 Plantation homes speak on the history of agriculture and slave labor, while also allowing visitors to glimpse into the decadent lives that plantation owners lived; government buildings showcase the political workings of the islands; and the Turks & Caicos National Museum covers both of these topics, and everything else related to the history of the islands.